Boisgontier-Lab/Physical-Activity_ACE_Functional-Dependence/README.md

 This repo contains `R` scripts to analyze the links between depression and functional dependence using the [SHARE](http://www.share-project.org/) panel data survey.

 ## Data
 The scripts expect CSV files that are subsequently imported by `R`.
+We cannot redistribute data files as per the SHARE project’s [conditions of use](http://www.share-project.org/data-access/share-conditions-of-use.html).

 ## Necessary Packages
 The scripts assume/require the following packages to be installed in `R`: